Steam engine: Early experiments

-A big size reconstruction of Heron's aeolipile in Kotsanas Museum of Ancient Greek Technology, Athens, Greece.
+A large-scale reconstruction of Heron's aeolipile in Kotsanas Museum of Ancient Greek Technology, Athens, Greece.

 One recorded rudimentary steam-powered engine was the aeolipile described by Hero of Alexandria, a Hellenistic mathematician and engineer in Roman Egypt during the first century AD.
 In the following centuries, the few steam-powered engines known were, like the aeolipile, essentially experimental devices used by inventors to demonstrate the properties of steam.

 A rudimentary steam turbine device was described by Taqi al-Din in Ottoman Egypt in 1551 and by Giovanni Branca in Italy in 1629.
-The Spanish inventor Jerónimo de Ayanz y Beaumont received patents in 1606 for 50 steam-powered inventions, including a water pump for draining inundated mines.
+In 1601, Giambattista della Porta described an apparatus by which the pressure of steam might be made to raise a column of water.
+The Spanish inventor Jerónimo de Ayanz received patents in 1606 for 50 steam-powered inventions, including a water pump for draining inundated mines.
 By 1615, Salomon de Caus developed a solar-powered atmospheric engine.
 Frenchman Denis Papin did some useful work on the steam digester in 1679, and first used a piston to raise weights in 1690.